mariadb-corporation/mariadb-connector-python/doc/source/connection.rst

    Returns the (thread) id for the current connection.

-   If reconnect was set to True, the id might change if the client reconnects to the database server
+   If :data:`~auto_reconnect` was set to True, the id might change if the client reconnects to the database server

 .. data:: database